About the Youth Research Academy (YRA)

 Click here to download a copy of the Provincial Intermediate and Middle Years Teachers' Association Fall 2017 newsletter, which features recommendations from the project written by members of the YRA.

-Download 'Room for Improvement', the full report from the BC Office of the Representative for Children and Youth here.
+Download the full report from the BC Office of the Representative for Children and Youth here.

 The report includes input from individuals in the school and care systems, such as teachers, social workers and foster parents.
 It also includes youth input gathered by McCreary and the YRA.